ACI Border Gateways

 For more information on the existing selectors that are available on Cisco APIC, refer to Endpoint Security Groups section of the Cisco APIC Security Configuration Guide, Release 6.1(x).

-Use this selector to classify all the L2 MAC addresses from the remote VXLAN fabrics into a corresponding ESG.
+Use this selector to classify all the L2 MAC addresses that are associated to the specific stretched bridge domain learned from the remote VXLAN fabrics into a corresponding ESG.
 This selector can be configured only for bridge domains that are VXLAN stretched.
-The endpoints from all the remote fabrics belonging to this bridge domain use the same ESG for classification.
+The endpoints from all the remote fabrics belonging to this bridge domain are classified as part of the same ESG.

 See VXLAN Stretched Bridge Domain Selector for more information.